kubevirt/containerized-data-importer/README.md

 ###### Edit target-pvc.yaml:
 1.  `k8s.io/CloneRequest:` The name of the PVC we copy the image from (including its namespace).
 For example: "source-ns/golden-pvc".
+2. add the name of the storage class which defines `volumeBindingMode` per above.
+Note, this is not required in Kubernetes 1.10 and later.

 ### Deploy the API Object
 1. (Optional) Create the namespace where the target PVC will be deployed: